andrasq/msgpack-javascript/README.md

 This is an unmodified fork of the github [`msgpack-javascript`](https://github.com/msgpack/msgpack-javascript), a very fast browser-friendly pure JavaScript msgpack coder with no dependencies.

-`msgpack-javascript` (the github repo, not the package by that name) is the fastest msgpack coder I've come across.
+`msgpack-javascript` (the github repo, not the npm package by that name) is the fastest msgpack coder I've come across.
 This is a nodejs npm package that includes all the original sources and exports two methods, `pack` and `unpack`.